 2. Share with me!

-– What Bible verse are your memorizing with your child?
+– What Bible verse are your memorizing with your daughter?

-– I would enjoy seeing a photo of your child’s colorful picture!
+– I would enjoy seeing a photo of your daughter’s colorful picture!

 – What did you like best about the colorful picture activity?